flamarion/pfv2/README.md

 * flask run

 I'm going to improve this in the future with instructions for database migrations and whatever more necessary.

+## TODO list

+- [ ] Avoid add duplicate Accounts and Account Types
+- [ ] Modeling the database for the Budget
+- [ ] Start draft the login interface
+- [ ] Draft the index page and the admin page